1. The Vijayanagara Empire was founded in ___________.

 Explanation: The Virupaksha temple is one of the oldest, dedicated to Lord Shiva.

-50. The Vittala temple at Hampi is famous for:
+50. The Vittala temple at Hampi is famous for___________.

 A) Golden chariot